Nara National Museum

 Nara National Museum information

-The Nara National Museum is devoted to Buddhist art and is divided into two sections, housed in different buildings.
+This museum is devoted to Buddhist art and is divided into two sections.
 Built in 1894, the Nara Buddhist Sculpture Hall & Ritual Bronzes Gallery contains a fine collection of butsu-zō (statues of Buddhas and Bodhisattvas).
-The Buddhist images here are divided into categories, each with an excellent English explanation, making this an excellent introduction to Mahayana Buddhist iconography.
-The newer East and West wings , a short walk away, contain the permanent collections (sculptures, paintings and calligraphy) and are used for special exhibitions.
+Buddhist images here are divided into categories, each with detailed English explanations for an excellent introduction to Mahayana Buddhist iconography.
+The newer East and West wings , a short walk away, contain the permanent collections (sculptures, paintings and calligraphy) and special exhibitions.

-A special exhibition featuring the treasures of the Shōsō-in Hall, which holds the treasures of Tōdai-ji, is held in the newer wings from late October to early November (call the Nara City Tourist Information Centre to check, as these dates vary slightly each year).
+A special exhibition featuring the treasures of the Shōsō-in Hall, which holds the treasures of Tōdai-ji, is held from late October to early November (dates vary slightly each year).
 The exhibits include priceless items from the cultures along the Silk Road.
-If you are in Nara during these periods and are a fan of Japanese antiquities, you should make a point of visiting the museum, but be prepared for crowds.
+This exhibit is well worth it, but be prepared for crowds.
 Admission is ¥1000.
-Enter by 4.30pm.